RonZApter/Checkers/README.md

-Hello, this is my project: Checkers with QLearning.
+Hello, and welcome to my project: Checkers with Q-Learning.
-It is currently undoone as you may be able to tell, but you can see that algorithem is working and you can try playing with it yourself.
+The project is currently a work in progress — it's still running in the terminal (not yet using Windows Forms), there are a few known bugs, and the AI implementation is not yet fully refined.

+That being said, the core algorithm is already functioning, and you're welcome to try playing a game of checkers with it!

+To make a move, please specify the coordinates in the following format:
+  Enter starting index:
+  a6
+  Enter destination index:
+  b5